 Several factors affect policy premiums for $1 million life insurance plans.
 These include your term length, your age and whether you have pre-existing health conditions.

-How Much Is a $1 Million Life Insurance Policy?
+Cost of $1 Million Life Insurance Policy

 Several factors can affect the monthly premium for a $1 million policy: